 GREEN STUFF PADS

-I first bought these 20 years ago at the suggestion of John Sheally II, the racer.
-I first started using Porterfield Brake pads and then their shoes in the same compound 15 years ago (their R4-S compound).
+I first bought these 24 years ago at the suggestion of John Sheally II, the racer.
+I started with their Brake pads and then their shoes at the rear drums, using the same compound, 4 years after (their R4-S compound).
 I now swear by them.
 The braking has more "feel" and is far more effective in all conditions.... no squealing either.
 To give you an example, I found the 2 pots calipers had the same braking power as 4 pots when the Porterfields were put on!
 US Company.
 And the stuff seems to last forever!

 by Lorne Goldman